-The PCI Security Standards Council has recognized the extraordinary circumstances companies around the world face at the present time and have issued guidance for remote work while stressing the need to maintain security practices to protect payment card data at this time.
-These best practices for remote work, however, do not replace PCI DSS requirements but are meant to support companies to meet compliance while their employees work from home.
+The PCI Security Standards Council (PCI SSC) has recognized the extraordinary circumstances companies around the world face and has issued guidance for remote work while stressing the need to maintain cybersecurity practices to protect payment card data.
+These best practices for work from home (WFH) environments, however, do not replace PCI DSS requirements but are meant to support companies to meet compliance while their employees work from home.

 In the case of remote work, the need to inform and educate employees increases: they must be made aware of the risks posed by working from home to PCI DSS compliance and what they need to do to ensure the continued security of systems, processes, and equipment supporting the processing of payment card data.

-While this can be challenging outside of the office, employees must know that the most essential requirement is that any systems used to process account data is securely maintained and not accessible to any unauthorized individual.
+While this can be challenging outside of the office, employees must know that the most essential requirement is that any systems used to process account data are securely maintained and not accessible to any unauthorized individual.
 This means protection against outside interference and any carelessness on the part of the employees themselves and blocking physical access to the place where their work is conducted.
-Employees should, therefore, maintain a home office space where other members of their household cannot enter.
+Employees should, therefore, maintain a home working environment where other members of their household cannot enter.

 The physical space where an employee is working remotely and processing card payments must be effectively monitored and access to it controlled at all times.
 Locking a home office space is one-way employees can prevent physical access to any systems that process account data.
 However, it is also essential that multi-factor authentication processes be put in place to make sure that, should someone gain physical access to the home office space, they will still not be able to access account data.